 Sialadenitis is an inflammatory condition that affects the salivary glands.
 It’s a rare health problem that causes discomfort inside the mouth, throat, ears, chin, and facial muscles.
 Sometimes, it can also cause toothache if the condition worsens.
 Getting diagnosed by your primary doctor is the first step to controlling the disease.
 It would also help to take antibiotics or antiviral drugs to fight the pathogens that bring about your symptoms.

 Gum or periodontal disease can potentially leave lasting damage to the soft tissues inside the mouth.
-It can also impact teeth attached to the affected tissue, leaving you vulnerable to experiencing extreme toothaches and facial pain.
+It can also impact teeth attached to the affected tissue, leaving you vulnerable to experiencing extreme upper teeth and cheekbone pain.
 Most cases of gum disease develop due to poor hygiene.
 They also heal quickly with the help of antibiotics and other medications.

 Approximately 15,000 people get diagnosed with trigeminal neuralgia in the USA each year.
 This neurological condition of pain in the cheekbone causes searing facial pain because of a compressed trigeminal nerve.
 This specific nerve bundle innervates various parts of the face.
 As a result, simple activities like touching your face or brushing your teeth can set off the symptoms and leave you in pain for a few minutes to several hours.
 Read This Guide: Differentiating Trigeminal Neuralgia from 6 Similar Disorders

 Most people diagnosed with this condition seek trigeminal neuralgia pain relief and visit an upper cervical chiropractor.
 This is because the nerve compression mainly stems from a cervical spine misalignment.
 With the help of upper cervical chiropractic adjustments, the affected nerves can get decompressed, and the patient can slowly heal and recover.

-Indeed, a lot of things can cause your cheekbones and teeth to hurt.
-If you got diagnosed with trigeminal neuralgia, it might help to try upper cervical care.
+Indeed, a lot of things can cause upper cheekbone pain and teeth to hurt.
+If you get diagnosed with trigeminal neuralgia, it might help to try upper cervical care.
 With the help of an upper cervical chiropractor, you can find and correct postural abnormalities in the topmost section of your neck.

 Once the C1 and C2 bones return to their original positions, you can eliminate signal interference and help compressed nerves like the trigeminal nerve heal.
 This type of chiropractic adjustment will also allow you to reduce the impact of trigeminal neuralgia so you can begin enjoying activities like eating your favorite food, talking to loved ones, and smiling for the camera.